 If winter has left you stir crazy and you are looking for activities that will get you out of the house, you are in luck because April is a month full of unique events.
 Check out one of the events highlighted below or take a look at the full events calendar.

 The Maple Syrup Festival is held the first Saturday in April annually in Poynette.
 The day begins with a pancake breakfast in the main lodge of the Mackenzie Environmental Education Center.
 Once your tummy is full, enjoy a guided tour of the sugarbush and learn how maple syrup is made, from tapping the trees to when it is ready to be served.
-Other activities include live country music, the opportunity to watch homemade ice cream being churned, and horse-drawn wagon rides.
+Other activities include live music, interpretative displays, and horse-drawn wagon rides.
 The live wildlife exhibit, as well as the museums, will be open so there's plenty to keep you busy all day!